vitessio/website/content/en/docs/16.0/user-guides/migration/move-tables.md

 ```

 {{< info >}}
 The following change does not change actual query routing yet.
-We will later use the _SwitchTraffic_ command to perform that.
+We will later use the _SwitchTraffic_ action to perform that.
 {{</ info >}}

 ## Start the Move